-ANTH 102 Available: fall, spring 3 Cr Hrs Cultural Anthropology
+ANTH 102 Available: fall, spring, summer 3 Cr Hrs Cultural Anthropology

 This course examines the wide variety of ways of life which humans have created around the world and an analysis of the similarities and differences which exist among them.
 In addition to psychological and language differences among people, their technologies, social structures, and belief systems will also be emphasized.

-ANTH 103 Available: spring 3 Cr Hrs Introduction to Archaeology
+ANTH 103 Available: fall Introduction to Archaeology